bitovi/academy/src/typescript/3-configuration.md

 ### What is ESLint?

 ESLint is a static code analysis tool.
-It helps us find and fix problems with our code and is highly customizable.
+It helps us find and fix problematic patterns with our code, enforce style guidelines and is highly customizable - you can code and plug in your own rules.

 ### Why Migrate to ESLint?